Vice Dean / Senior University Lecturer

-Jeroen Touwen is a senior university lecturer at the Institute for History.
+Jeroen Touwen is Vice Dean of the Faculty of Humanities and a Senior University Lecturer at the Institute for History.

 Economic and social history is my main interest.
 I focus on these topics:

 - the Dutch economy in the 20th Century, with an emphasis on the political economy.